 KTx-CONNECT | Kidney transplant adherence, made measurable

-GraftWise Health is building KTx-CONNECT: a web-based adherence platform for kidney transplant recipients and care teams with smart reminders, behavioral nudges, patient-reported data, and actionable dashboards.
+Designed for kidney transplant recipients and care teams, combining smart reminders, behavioral nudges, patient-reported insights, and actionable dashboards.

 Web-first Care-team dashboards Behavioral science Implementation support